The estate is located in Saint-Emilion

-in the same area (Bordeaux).
-Five densely packed estates with the name Corbin once belonged to a related property whose origin goes back to the 15th century.
-Legend has it that the area adjoining Pomerol once belonged to the Prince of Wales and Edward von Woodstock (1330-1376) referred to as the "Black Prince".
-The vineyards covered six hectares of vineyards with the varieties Merlot (65%), Cabernet Franc (25%) and Cabernet Sauvignon (10%).
-The red wine was aged for 12 to 14 months in half new oak barrels.
+in the area of the same name (Bordeaux).
+Five closely spaced estates with the Corbin name once belonged to one property that dates back to the 15th century.
+According to legend, the area adjacent to Pomerol once belonged to the Prince of Wales and Edward von Woodstock (1330-1376), known as the "Black Prince".
+The vineyards covered six hectares of vines with the varieties Merlot (65%), Cabernet Franc (25%) and Cabernet Sauvignon (10%).
+The red wine was aged in half new barriques for 12 to 14 months.
 The property was or is owned by the insurance group SMABTP.
-The company was classified in 2006 as "Grand Cru Classé".
-In 2012 he became a sister vineyard, also owned by SMABTP Château Grand Corbin
+The establishment was classified as a "Grand Cru Classé" in 2006.
+In 2012 he became a sister winery, which also belongs to SMABTP Château Grand Corbin

-merged with it, the classification of Château Haut-Corbin was obsolete.
+merged, thus the classification of Château Haut-Corbin became obsolete.